Rila Monastery: Architecture

-The whole complex occupies an area of 8,800 m² and is rectangular in form, centred on the inner yard (3,200 m²), where the tower and the main church are situated.
+The whole complex occupies an area of 8,800 m2 and is rectangular in form, centred on the inner yard (3,200 m2), where the tower and the main church are situated.

 Main church

 The main church of the monastery was erected in the middle of the 19th century.
-Its architect is Pavel Ioanov, who worked on it from 1834 to 1837.
-The church has five domes, three altars and two side chapels, while one of the most precious items inside is the gold-plated iconostasis, famous for its wood-carving, the creation of which took five years to four handicraftsmen: Atanas Teladur, Petar and Georgi Dashini and Dimitar Stanishev.
+Its architect, Pavel Ioanov, worked on it from 1834 to 1837.
+The church has five domes, three altars and two side chapels, while one of the most precious items inside is the gold-plated iconostasis, noted for its wood-carving, the creation of which took five years by four handicraftsmen: Atanas Teladur, Petar and Georgi Dashini and Dimitar Stanishev.
 The participation of Petre Filipovich- Garkata is questionable.
 The frescoes, finished in 1846, are the work of many masters from Bansko, Samokov and Razlog, including the famous brothers Zahari Zograf and Dimitar Zograf.
 The church is also home to many valuable icons, dating from the 14th to the 19th century.
 Porticos in the courtyard have Mamluk influence with the striped painting and the domes, which became more popular in the Ottoman Empire after the conquest of Egypt.